House Permanent Select Committee on Intelligence

 The memos also show former Director Comey never wrote that he felt obstructed or threatened.
 While former Director Comey went to great lengths to set dining room scenes, discuss height requirements, describe the multiple times he felt complimented, and myriad other extraneous facts, he never once mentioned the most relevant fact of all, which was whether he felt obstructed in his investigation.”
 (Read more: House Permanent Select Committee on Intelligence, 04/19/2018)

-Early January 2017 – James Clapper leaks details about dossier to CNN, then lies about it to Congress
+January 6, 2017 – James Clapper leaks details about dossier to CNN, then lies about it to Congress

 (…) “In one of the findings within the 253-page report, the House intelligence committee wrote that Clapper leaked details of a dossier briefing given to then-President-elect Donald Trump to CNN’s Jake Tapper, lied to Congress about the leak, and was rewarded with a CNN contract a few months later.